LostPy/OsuData/README.md

      * [colorama][color] (For coulour logs)
      * [plotly][plotly] or [seaborn][seaborn] (To visualize data)
      * [sklearn][sklearn] (To initialize `stars` number with an estimate)

+ * Supported osu! file
+ This package can read the `.osu` file (beatmap) with a version format of 5 or higher.
+ To check the osu file version, you can read the first line of a `.osu` file.

  * Utility link:
    * [osu! .osu file format][osu_format]